keatinge/cnc-pen-plotter/README.md

 ### Pen Holder
-By far the most complex is the pen holder, this is the part that moves the pen up and down.
+The most complex part (by far) is the pen holder, this is the part that moves the pen up and down.
 A rubber-band pulls the pen down, which gives it enough pressure to write on the paper (otherwise it just glides along on top of the paper without leaving any ink).
-A cam and follower mechanism allows the Servo to raise the pen ~5mm above the paper.
+A cam and follower mechanism allows the servo to raise the pen ~5mm above the paper.

 ![](./images/fusion_360_pen_holder_left.png)